Meenu-Hooda/First-Repository/README.md

 # First-Repository
-This is my first repository to learn to use Github
+This is my first repository to learn how to use Github